 Average order value = your store’s revenue / your store’s orders.

-For example, if you’ve earned $10,000 in revenue this year and you’ve had 200 orders, your average order value is $50.
+For example, if you’ve earned $10,000 in revenue this year and you’ve had 200 orders, when you calculate your average order value you’ll discover that it’s worth $50 per order.
 This means that, on average, every time a customer successfully checks out their shopping cart, you’ll earn $50 in revenue.
 Your store’s revenue information and order count should be easily accessible either directly on your ecommerce platform dashboard or in your Google Analytics, if you have it connected to your store.

-The important thing to take into consideration when calculating your store’s Average Order Value is that it’s determined by the sales per order, not just by the sales per customer.
-If a customer purchases from your website twice, both of those orders factor into your Average Order Value calculation.
-It’s also important to note that the Average Order Value determines the average amount of revenue you make per order, not how much profit you make.
-This is an important distinction to make because expenses and costs will need to be subtracted from your Average Order Value to give you a complete overview of how much profit you earn per order, on average.
+The important thing to take into consideration when you calculate average order value for your store is that it’s determined by the sales per order, not just by the sales per customer.
+If a customer purchases from your website twice, both of those orders factor into how you calculate average order value.
+It’s also important to note that the average order value determines the average amount of revenue you make per order, not how much profit you make.
+This is an important distinction to make because expenses and costs will need to be subtracted from your average order value to give you a complete overview of how much profit you earn per order, on average.

-By keeping so in tune with your Average Order Value you can intercept any possible changes that may have affected it in earlier stages than you would have otherwise if you were not monitoring your Average Order Value regularly.
-Any changes to your website like product pricing, shipping prices, shipping times, return policies, and store navigation can have an impact on your Average Order Value so staying on top of it can help you recognize when certain tactics are working or not.
+Regularly check your average order value so you can intercept any possible changes that may have affected it in earlier stages than you would have otherwise if you were not monitoring your average order value regularly.
+Any changes to your website like product pricing, shipping prices, shipping times, return policies, and store navigation can have an impact on your average order value.

 How to Increase Average Order Value

-If you sell more than one product on your online store, then this is is a tactic you can use to increase your Average Order Value.
+If you sell more than one product on your online store, then this is a tactic you can use to increase your average order value.
 Pairing two or more products together at a price that is more expensive than just one product but less expensive than if the customer were to just purchase them separately increases the perceived value of the deal they’re receiving and will cause them to spend more than they may have otherwise.

 To make use of this tactic for your online store, bundle products together that customers often purchase at the same time, or products that work in conjunction with one another.
 Alternatively, you can also provide your customers with the option to create their own bundles by allowing them to choose from a selection of add-ons that you provide to them.